 Which are the EU countries included in IOSS?

-IOSS is available to all EU member states except Czech Republic and Romania (until further notice).
-They are Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France (including Corsica), Germany, Greece, Hungary, Ireland, Italy (including Sardinia & Sicily), Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal (including Madeira & the Azores), Slovakia, Slovenia, Spain (including Balearic Islands) and Sweden.
+IOSS is available to all EU member states.
+They are Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (including Corsica), Germany, Greece, Hungary, Ireland, Italy (including Sardinia & Sicily), Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal (including Madeira & the Azores), Romania, Slovakia, Slovenia, Spain (including Balearic Islands) and Sweden.